crodrigoturner/blog/content/work.md

 3. If you need anything from me, please clearly let me know <strong>what is needed and when.</strong>
 4. I prefer meetings after 10 am, and before 16 pm.
 5. My time zone is GMT+2.(Madrid, Spain)

+<h3>Get in touch</h3>

+If you think I can help with your project or bring value to your team, or if you have an interesting suggestion, please email rodrigoturner.carlos@gmail.com.

+Resume and references available on request.